attlab/k-task-demo/README.md

    - Module for nice looking CSS I [found](https://getbootstrap.com/).

 - **static/**
    - Directory containing static resources to be used by HTML templates.
 The javascript files that run the experiment are found in this folder.
+Read `ktask_source.js` for annotated code, `ktask_bundle.js` is a file generated for the browser and is not intended to be read.

 - **flask_cache_buster/**
    - Module that gives flask cache-busting capabilities.
 Cache busting is a method that ensures a browser always uses the most up-to-date versions of available javascript resources.